puppetlabs/puppetlabs-ntp/CONTRIBUTING.md

 ### Acceptance Tests

-Writing acceptance tests for Puppet involves [beaker][] and its cousin [beaker-rspec][].
 A common pattern for acceptance tests is to create a test manifest, apply it twice to check for idempotency or errors, then run expectations.

 ```ruby